Trigger warning – grief

-When my stepdad passed away there was a huge empty void but I was also looking after my tiny then 6 week old daughter.
+When my stepdad passed away, there was a vast empty void, but I was also looking after my tiny then 6-week-old daughter.

-I’m a great believer of a life ending and a new life beginning.
-It’s very special spending time with the newborn and the happiness (and pure exhaustion!) that gives is incredible, the same with any young child is isn’t it?
+I’m a great believer in a life ending and a new life beginning.
+It’s very special spending time with the newborn, and the happiness (and pure exhaustion!) that it gives is incredible, the same with any young child, isn’t it?

 During the funerals I’ve attended, it does seem that celebrants reflect the happy times, a funny story often recited.
 Finding the positive from the inevitably sad and sore feelings of a loved one’s passing.

-At the early part of the grieving process it’s sometimes hard to remember the important happy times, and the wonderful memories of a special person when all mixture of emotions come to the surface including denial, anger, resentment, bargaining, depression and acceptance.
+At the early part of the grieving process, it’s sometimes hard to remember the important happy times and the wonderful memories of a special person when a mixture of emotions come to the surface, including denial, anger, resentment, bargaining, depression and acceptance.

-This mixture of emotions are inevitable both before and after the funeral.
+This mixture of emotions is inevitable both before and after the funeral.

-From experience, I have however fond memories of one relative’s funeral.
+From experience, I have, however, fond memories of one relative’s funeral.
 Beforehand, all the women dived for the toilet just before.
-It was such a rush to go in and out in a limited time for many us, so much so that we all fell about in giggles from the experience.
+It was such a rush to go in and out in a limited time for many of us, so much so that we all fell about in giggles from the experience.

-That was such a good icebreaker prior to the funeral.
-As often in a wake, we recounted some fond, happy memories of how that person enjoyed their love of gardening and ballroom dancing, winning many medals.
+After the funeral, at a social gathering, we recalled some fond, happy memories of how that person enjoyed their love of gardening and ballroom dancing, winning many medals.
+Memories which we treasure.

 WHAT HAS ALL THIS TO DO WITH LAUGHTER?